fayo786/SPIDAM/README.md

   > A waveform of the audio will be displayed automatically

 * Displaying a graph of the audio
   > After downloading a file, you can select the "Plot" buttons to plot the data.
 This will cause a separate window to appear with the desired graph.
-Closing the separate plot window will not close the program.

 * Closing the program
   > To close the program anytime, use the `X` button built into the window.